-11. Fair value of financial instruments
+12. Fair value of financial instruments

-Certain financial instruments namely available-for-sale investments are recorded at fair value using valuation techniques as current market transactions or observable market data are not available.
+Government bonds are recorded at fair value using valuation techniques as current market transactions or observable market data are not available.
 Their fair value is determined using a valuation model that has been tested against the prices of actual market transactions and using the Investment Manager's best estimate of the most appropriate model inputs.
 These are adjusted to reflect counterparty credit spread.